ceedee666/modern-abap-curriculum/docs/data_model.md

 select `Data Element` and click `Next`.
 Enter `ZE_PRODUCT_ID` as the name and `Product ID` as the description of the data element.
 Finally select a transport request and click `Finish`.

 This opens a editor to define the details of the data element.
-Defined `ZE_PRODUCT_ID` as a character field with the length of 10 characters as shown in the following screenshot.
+Define `ZE_PRODUCT_ID` as a character field with the length of 10 characters as shown in the following screenshot.
+Finally, the changes need to be saved and activated.

 ![Data Element ZE_PRODUCT_ID](imgs/data_model/data_element_product_id.png)